Chittagong: Modern

-Many wealthy Chittagonians profited from wartime commerce.
-The Partition of British India in 1947 made Chittagong the chief port of East Pakistan.
-In the 1950s, Chittagong witnessed increased industrial development.
-Among pioneering industrial establishments included those of Chittagong Jute Mills, the Burmah Eastern Refinery, the Karnaphuli Paper Mills, and Pakistan National Oil.
+The lawyer and industrialist A K Khan, who set up A K Khan & Company in the aftermath of World War II, represented Chittagong in the federal cabinet of East and West Pakistan.
 However, East Pakistanis complained of a lack of investment in Chittagong in comparison to Karachi in West Pakistan, even though East Pakistan generated more exports and had a larger population.
 The Awami League demanded that the country's naval headquarters be shifted from Karachi to Chittagong.